 The cost structure may also vary.
 A person should carefully read their Medicare Advantage plan benefits to ensure that they understand the potential costs of ambulance transportation under their plan.

-Life Flight is a private membership program that provides transport in an emergency.
-A person can choose from various plans.
+Life Flight is a private membership program that provides emergency transport.
+Members can choose from various plans.

 Enrollees pay a yearly fee and use a Life Flight provider for transport in an emergency.
 Medicare does not cover the membership fee.
 In an emergency, Medicare may pay for the transportation itself unless it deems that other viable transportation was available, but the person did not use it.
 In such cases, Medicare may deny the claim.